crajcan/the_rust_programming_language/notes.md

 fn foo<'a>(x: &'a i32) -> &'a i32
 ```

+This one is necessary because we can't return a reference to something that we created in the method, that would be a dangling reference.
+So we need to reference something that was passed in.
+In that case the returned reference has to live at least as long as the one passed in reference.

 3. When there are multiple input lifetime parameters, but one of them is `&self` or `&mut self`, the lifetime of `self` is assigned to all output lifetime paramters.

 This one makes sense intuitively.
 Why would you want to use a reference returned by a method after the instance has gone out of scope?

 #### Lifetime Annotations in Method Definitions

-We need to declare lifetime names after the impl keyword and then us them after the struct's name, since they are part of its type.
+We need to declare lifetime names after the impl keyword and then use them after the struct's name, since they are part of its type.

 `impl<'a> ImportantExcerpt<'a>`